If we live by the Spirit, let us also walk by the Spirit. Galatians 5:25

 1 Now in the fourteenth year of king Hezekiah, Sennacherib king of Assyria attacked all of the fortified cities of Judah and captured them.
 2 The king of Assyria sent Rabshakeh from Lachish to Jerusalem to king Hezekiah with a large army.
 He stood by the aqueduct from the upper pool in the fuller’s field highway.
 3 Then Eliakim the son of Hilkiah, who was over the household, and Shebna the scribe, and Joah, the son of Asaph, the recorder came out to him.

 11 Then Eliakim, Shebna and Joah said to Rabshakeh, “Please speak to your servants in Aramaic, for we understand it.
-Don’t speak to us in the Jews’ language in the hearing of the people who are on the wall.”
+Do not speak to us in the Jews’ language in the hearing of the people who are on the wall.”

-20 Who are they among all the gods of these countries that have delivered their country out of my hand, that God should deliver Jerusalem out of my hand?’ ”
+20 Who are they among all the gods of these countries that have delivered their country from my hand, that the Lord should deliver Jerusalem from my hand?’ ”

-21 But they remained silent, and said nothing in reply, for the king’s commandment was, “Don’t answer him.”
+21 But they remained silent and said nothing in reply, for the king’s commandment was, “Do not answer him.”

 Living by the Spirit

-22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, 23 gentleness, and self-control.
+22 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23 gentleness, and self-control.
 Against such things there is no law.
 24 Those who belong to Christ have crucified the flesh with its passions and lusts.

-25 If we live by the Spirit, let’s also walk by the Spirit.
-26 Let’s not become conceited, provoking one another, and envying one another.
+25 If we live by the Spirit, let us also walk by the Spirit.
+26 Let us not become conceited, provoking one another, and envying one another.